 This is particularly relevant because the sensor's mounting location often does not coincide with the location of the desired measurement parameter.
-Since all measured values-except for rotational rates-are location-dependent, accurate conversion is critical for evaluating vehicle dynamics data.
-The OMS 7 provides the test engineer with over 40 signals in a flexible and user-friendly manner, available via CAN or Ethernet streams.
+Since all measured values - except for rotational rates - are location dependent, accurate conversion is critical for evaluating vehicle dynamics data.
+The OMS 7 provides the engineer with more than 40 signals in a flexible and user-friendly manner, available via CAN or ethernet streams.
 This ensures maximum freedom in vehicle dynamics analysis.